Libermentix/project_installer/README.rst

 ==================
  project_installer
 ==================
 project_installer is a project skeletton installer for python.
-This is a fork and based on `virtualenvwrapper.django`_.
+The virtualenvwrapper plugin is a fork and based on `virtualenvwrapper.django`_.

 It can be used in two ways: